Eating disorders are complex mental illnesses affecting people of all ages, genders, ethnicities and backgrounds - anyone can develop one.

 People in the LGBTQ+ community are disproportionately affected by eating disorders.
 Resources and support are available.

-We estimate that around 1.25 million people in the UK (1 in 50) have an eating disorder.
+We estimate that at least 1.25 million people in the UK (1 in 50) have an eating disorder.

 Learn more about existing eating disorder research findings and find out about current research studies.